ALIMDYOUSUF/DEF-GAN-for-Text-to-Image-Synthesis/README.md

 ## Introduction

-* This paper combines DpDCAE into an unsupervised generative model that simultaneously learns to encode, generate and compare dataset samples.
+* This paper combines DEF into an unsupervised generative model that simultaneously learns to encode, generate and compare dataset samples.

 * It shows that generative models trained with learned similarity measures produce better image samples than models trained with element-wise error measures.